robulouski/voidy-bootstrap/README.rst

   THEME = 'path/to/voidy-bootstrap/'

-Out of the box what you get is the stock standard Bootstrap 3 look.
+Out of the box what you get is the stock standard Bootstrap 3 look and feel.
 To customise things see below.

 Example Settings